frovedis/frovedis/doc/manual/python/ml/spectral_clustering.md

 model is to be saved.

 __Purpose__
-On success, it writes the model information (after-fit populated attributes) in the specified file as little-endian binary data.
+On success, it writes the model information (metadata and model) in the specified file as little-endian binary data.
 Otherwise, it throws an exception.

 For example,